 Nichols v.
 Azteca Restaurant Enterprises, 256 F.3d 864 (9

 th Cir.
 2001) (harassment of male employee violated Title VII and WLAD, inasmuch as the harassment derived from perception that employee did not meet gender stereotypes held by harassers).

 King County v.
 Washington Public Employment Relations Commission, 94 Wn.App.
 431, 972 P.2d 130 (1999) (counsel WSNA) (county was required to bargain over nurses' concern about safety implications involved in full-name badges).

 Nelson v.
-McClatchy Newspapers, 936 P. 2d 1123 (1997) (amicus counsel for Washington State Labor Council and NWLC) (statute prohibits employers from discriminating against an employee on the basis of the employee's political activities; however, the First Amendment prevents application of the statute to newspapers).
+McClatchy Newspapers, 936 P. 2d 1123 (1997) (amicus counsel for Washington State Labor Council, Newspaper Guild and Northwest Women's Law Center) (statute prohibits employers from discriminating against an employee on the basis of the employee's political activities; however, the First Amendment prevents application of the statute to newspapers).

 UPS v.
 Teamsters Local Union 174, King County Superior Court, No. 97-2-20310 (obtained injunction protecting free speech and picketing rights of strikers, including right to continue picket for short and timed duration in order to communicate with drivers crossing picket).

 Hume v.
 American Disposal, 124 Wn.2d 656, 880 P.2d 988 (1994),